chrishayesmu/PlugBotBase/README.md

+# Deprecated

+Since [plug.dj](https://plug.dj) has shut down, this project is no longer relevant or maintained.

 # PlugBotBase

 Provides a configuration-driven base for building [plug.dj](https://plug.dj) bots which run in [Node.js](https://nodejs.org/). ***This project is not yet ready for consumption!***